karlmabunga/cruddy-todo/README.md

-# cruddy-todo
+### cruddy-todo ###
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project that demonstrates the CRUD operations of a todo app.

+C - CREATE
+R - READ
+U - UPDATE
+D - DELETE